-Essays earning a score of 4 inadequately analyze the strategies Marquart uses to characterize the upper Midwest.
-These essays may misunderstand the passage, misrepresent the strategies Marquart uses or analyze these strategies inaccurately.
-The evidence or explanations used may be inappropriate, insufficient or less convincing.
+Essays earning a score of 4 inadequately analyze how Johnson crafts his denial of the woman's request.
+These essays may misunderstand the passage, misrepresent the strategies Johnson uses, or may analyze these strategies inaccurately.
+The evidence or explanations used may be inappropriate, insufficient, or less convincing.
 The prose generally conveys the student's ideas but may be less consistent in controlling the elements of effective writing.